Dorset Coast 3 Day Workshop

 £449.00 per person

-Location: Durdle Door, Man O War Cove, Kimmeridge, Old Harry Rocks, Swanage Old & New Piers, Lulworth Cove, Stair Hole and Corfe Castle.
+Location: Durdle Door, Man O War Cove, Kimmeridge, Old Harry Rocks, Swanage Old & New Piers, Lulworth Cove, Portland Bill & Corfe Castle.

 Max Attendees: 3

-Our itinerary is likely to include the following:- Durdle Door (including down on the beach), Man O War Cove, Kimmeridge, Clavell's Pier, Old Harry Rocks, Swanage Old & New Piers, Lulworth Cove and Stair Hole and depending on conditions we may also visit Corfe Castle (if mist is forecast).
+Our itinerary is likely to include the following:- Durdle Door (including down on the beach), Man O War Cove, Kimmeridge, Clavell's Pier, Old Harry Rocks, Swanage Old & New Piers, Lulworth Cove, Stair Hole, Portland Bill and depending on conditions we may also visit Corfe Castle (if mist is forecast).
 We are at the mercy of the weather for mist and colourful skies but over the 3 days we'll enjoy 2 sunrises and 3 sunsets and so we'll have the chance of some lovely light at fantastic locations.

 We will meet at the Danesfort Guesthouse in Swanage early afternoon on day 1 and we'll finish after sunset on day 3.
 Over the 3 days we'll enjoy 2 sunrises and 3 sunsets and so we'll have the chance of some lovely light at fantastic locations.